tfry-git/EmbAJAX/README.md

 framework, and thus, in the future, it may make sense to support String *optionally*.

 Another thing you will notice is that the framework avoids any sort of dynamic list.
-Instead, template classes with a size parameter are used to keep lists of elements (such as the ArduJAXPage\<SIZE>).
+Instead, template classes with a size parameter are used to keep lists of elements (such as the AjanePage\<SIZE>).
 The reason is again, memory efficiency, and fear of fragmentation.
 Also, the vast majority of use cases should be perfectly fine with a statically defined setup of elements.
-However, should the need arise, it would be very easily possible to create a dynamically allocated analogon to ArduJAXContainer<SIZE>.
+However, should the need arise, it would be very easily possible to create a dynamically allocated analogon to AjaneContainer<SIZE>.
 An instance of that could simply be inserted into a page, and serve as a straight-forward wrapper around elements that are created dynamically.
 (A different question is how to keep this in sync with the client, of course, if that is also a requirement...)